-Solution: A quick and simple solution to diagnose whether you have left a function "enabled" is to simply re programme the decoder to a new address number that has never been used; and see if the decoder engine sound starts to behave correctly again (DO NOT ACTIVATE any engine control functions.)
-Note: resetting the decoder or, resetting the control functions.)
+Solution:A quick and simple solution to diagnose whether you have left a function "enabled" is to simply re programme the decoder to a new address number that has never been used; and see if the decoder engine sound starts to behave correctly again (DO NOT ACTIVATE any engine control functions.)

+Note: resetting the decoder or, resetting the controller will not correct this issue.
 Some controllers may set all function controls to 'disabled' when reset.
 Please check you controller's documentation.